facebookresearch/nevergrad/docs/machinelearning.rst

 Nevergrad is interfaced in `IOH Profiler <http://iohprofiler.liacs.nl/>`_, a tool from Univ.
 Leiden, CNRS, Sorbonne univ and Tel Hai college for profiling optimization algorithms.

-Nevergrad is interfaced in `MixSimulator <https://github.com/Foloso/MixSimulator/>`_, a usefull tool to get the optimal parameters for an electrical mix
+Nevergrad is interfaced in `MixSimulator <https://github.com/Foloso/MixSimulator/>`_, a useful tool to get the optimal parameters for an electrical mix.